 - This course is not just another requirement to graduate.
-Rather, the primary objective of this course is to help you to succeed after graduation. - I am not wedded to any single teaching method.
-Rather, I prefer to select among a variety of teaching methods and materials, as appropriate for different class objectives. - I prefer an informal atmosphere. - I would rather be interrupted than for you to be confused. - I prefer trust over suspicion, but I have no tolerance for breaches of integrity.
-If you help us maintain an atmosphere of trust and absolute integrity, we will have more fun and get more out of the course. - I prefer to start on time.
-People tend not to be late to things that are important to them. - I appreciate feedback.
-Tell me what you like and what you don't like. - I would rather teach you than evaluate you.
+Rather, given that the vast majority of you will enter careers that involve auditing (either as auditors or as users of auditing), the primary objective of this course is to help you to succeed after graduation. - I am not wedded to any single teaching method.
+Rather, I prefer to select among a variety of teaching methods and materials, as appropriate for different class objectives. - I prefer an informal atmosphere. - I would rather be interrupted than for you to be confused. - I prefer trust over suspicion, but especially in an auditing course, we cannot tolerate breaches of integrity.
+If you help us maintain an atmosphere of trust and absolute integrity, we will have more fun and get more out of the course. - People tend not to be late to things that are important to them.
+It is your responsibility to arrive on time. - I appreciate feedback.
+Tell me what you like and what you do not like. - I would rather teach you than evaluate you.
 Evaluation is a necessary part of the academic process, but it is not the primary reason we are here.